Francis Beckman: Viewpoints

-Popular culture
+Music

-Beckman began a campaign against swing music in 1938.
-He made headlines when he spoke before the National Council of Catholic Women in October and openly denounced it as "a degenerated musical system... turned loose to gnaw away the moral fiber of young people" which would lead one down a "primrose path to Hell."
+Beckman began a campaign against jitterbug and swing music in 1938.
+He spoke in October 1938 before the National Council of Catholic Women meeting in Biloxi, Mississippi.
+He denounced swing as "a degenerated musical system... turned loose to gnaw away the moral fiber of young people" which would lead one down a "primrose path to Hell."

 Foreign policy

-Beckman adopted a pacifist stance in the years before World War II.
+Beckman adopted a non-interventionist stance in the years before World War II.
 He wrote an open letter to Senator William Borah of Idaho encouraging him in his efforts to maintain American neutrality.

-At a rally on October 20, 1939, Beckman supported noted radio priest Father Charles Coughlin in his stand for peace.
+At a rally on October 20, 1939, after the start of World War II in Europe, Beckman praised the antisemitic radio priest Reverend Charles Coughlin in his stand for non-intervention by the United States.
 The next week, Beckman went on the radio with Coughlin and said that the Communists wanted the U.S. to enter the war so that, worn out by the war, Americans would become more susceptible to communist thought.

-He made numerous speeches against U.S. involvement in the war until Pearl Harbor was attacked by the Japanese in December 1941.
+At an America First rally at Loras College in June 1941, Beckman denounced the repeal of the arms embargo provision of the Neutrality Acts of the 1930s, allowing the sale of arms by the United States to France and the United Kingdom.
+In October 1931, he made a speech that suggested wealthy Jewish financiers were responsible for the war:This war is nothing more nor less than a struggle to re-establish the shattered boundaries of international finance.
+The entrenched internationalists had their day; they financed the world into eternal debt and milked whole peoples, grinding them down into the dust of poverty.In November 1941, just weeks before the attack on Pearl Harbor, Beckman denounced American military aid to the Soviet Union, which had been invaded by Germany in June 1941.